andrasq/node-qworker/Readme.md

         callback(null, 'sample script done!');
     }

+### runner.runWithOptions( script, options, [payload,] callback( err, ret ) )

+Like `run()`, but pass additional options when creating the worker process.

+Options:
+- `timeout` - how long a job may take to finish, in milliseconds.
+  If zero, uses the runner default.
+- `niceLevel` - worker process unix priority level, 19 lowest, -19 highest.
+  If zero, uses the runner defdault.

+Options take effect in new worker processes created to run the script, so for predictability always use the same options for the same script.

 ### runner.defaults( [options] )

 Create a new job runner with the combined settings of both the existing runner and the